Abhay-2811/AdBase/README.md

 - **Revenue Overview:** Monitor total revenue earned from your campaigns.
 - **Claim Earnings:** Easily claim your earnings through the dashboard.

+## Zero-Knowledge Proofs for Click Verification

+We have integrated zero-knowledge proofs using Circom to verify the number of clicks on your campaigns.
+This allows us to calculate engagement accurately while ensuring privacy and security.

 # Contributing

 We welcome contributions to Adbase!
 If you'd like to contribute, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.